 MobCraft Beer Brewery and Taproom

-What makes MobCraft really unique is that they crowdsource beer flavor ideas, pick a winner every month, and after brewing it up offer it to the public in their tasting room.
-You can check online to see current and past winners, and if you are feeling creative you can even suggest an idea yourself.
+What makes MobCraft really unique is that they crowdsource beer flavor ideas, pick a winner every month, and after brewing it up, offer it to the public in their tasting room.
+You can check online to see current and past winners, and if you are feeling creative, you can even suggest an idea yourself.

-There are two types of tours to choose from at MobCraft: the regular tour and the technical tours.
-For fans of brewing who don’t need all the technical details, the regular tour offers a great way to sample a few of the beers, see the behind-the-scenes brewing operations, and to meet some of the charismatic brewery employees.
+There are two types of tours to choose from at MobCraft: the regular tour and the technical tour.
+For fans of brewing who don’t need all the technical details, the regular tour offers a great way to sample a few of the beers, see the behind-the-scenes brewing operations, and meet some of the charismatic brewery employees.